Can the cost of living in Spain be a deal maker or breaker? This article will be your cheat sheet on financial preparation!

 For expats looking to minimize their living expenses in Spain, several cities offer a lower cost of living without compromising the quality of life.

-These cities provide an excellent opportunity for expats to stretch their budgets while still enjoying the benefits of living in Spain.
+These cities offer expats an excellent opportunity to make their budgets go further while still enjoying all the benefits of life in Spain.

 These are ranked by Numbeo, from top as the cheapest to bottom as the less cheap: